jonasehrlich/debug-tree/docs/dev/index.md

 cargo run
 ```

 This will serve the application on port 8000.
-See `cargo run -- serve --help` for more command line flags.
+See `cargo run -- --help` for more command line flags.

 ### API